New health centers, expanding services are about better, more efficient health care – for you

 Those carefully chosen words are about a partnership between our 125-person team and you.

 It’s a promise we extend to all of our patients, from day-old newborns to decades-old seniors.

 Whether you depend on a government program for health care or have private health care insurance, our focus is you.
 It’s been our foundation during the past 40-plus years.

 And the commitment has never been stronger than today.
 Being able to provide accessible, closer-to-home, efficient and quality health care is critical to you – and us.

 We’re constantly looking at how we can deliver better health care, improve access and provide more services.

 As part of our far-reaching mission, Western Sierra has been expanding during the past several months and recent years.
 Our 19,000-square-foot building in Grass Valley that opened in late 2014 was just the beginning of our fast-paced growth.

-We recently opened two Auburn health centers in Placer County.
-A Penn Valley health center will open soon, followed by another in Kings Beach (Tahoe) during the first few months of 2017.
+We recently opened two Auburn health centers in Placer County and a Penn Valley health center.
+A Kings Beach (Tahoe) will open soon.
 Of course, the Downieville health center continues to serve residents in Sierra County.

 The new centers are just part of our long-term plan and will help us meet the fast-moving changes in health care.